 Compared with a lot of other medical devices, bone screws have a seemingly simple structure: a threaded cylinder with a head on one end and a tip on the other.
 Yet, there can be a surprising amount of complexity in the design of bone screws (also called anchors).

-That is why precision CNC Swiss-style machining plays an important role in realizing the designs that give bone screws the proper features and functionality for their end uses.
+That is why CNC high precision machining from a Swiss machine shop plays an important role in realizing the designs that give bone screws the proper features and functionality for their end uses.

 Basic Structure of Bone Screws

 Like the common wood screw most people are familiar with, the structure of a bone screw has certain basic characteristics:

 - The head of the screw is the top, flattened surface that aids in the insertion of the screw.

 - The tip is the other end of the screw, opposite from the head.